sageserpent-open/kineticMerge/README.md

 `--match-threshold`: this is a looser alternative to `--minimum-match-size` where content in a file is only eligible for match discovery if its size in tokens is at least a fraction of that file's size *as measured in content tokens*.
-This means that a potential match may be deemed unsuitable if only one of its sides fails to meet the threshold.
+This means that a potential match may be deemed unsuitable even if only one of its sides fails to meet the threshold.

 The match threshold fraction is specified as either an explicit percentage - eg `10%`, the digits following the decimal point for a non-negative fraction less than one - eg `05` (meaning 0.05, or 5%) or an explicit non-negative fraction at